schibsted/copyfield/README.md

     psql -h localhost -p 5433 --username=feedback_user feedback

+For servers that are not running on localhost, adding `-sslmode=1` is most likely needed.

 ### Reset the counter and remove a column

 Remove the file with the overview of the current progress: